Spektrophotometrische Farb-Kalibrierung

 SPCC erfordert Kenntnisse über Ihren Sensor und die von Ihnen verwendeten RGB-Filter.
 Diese werden über ein Online-Repository bereitgestellt, das Siril entweder automatisch beim Start oder bei Bedarf manuell synchronisiert.
 Sensor- und Filterinformationen werden über dieselbe Synchronisierungsmethode aktualisiert, die auch für das Online-Skript-Repository verwendet wird.
 (Dies bedeutet, dass Daten zu neuen Filtern oder Sensoren, sobald sie verfügbar sind, dem Repository hinzugefügt werden können, ohne dass eine Aktualisierung der Anwendung erforderlich ist.)

 In the GUI you select your sensors and filters from the widgets in the SPCC dialog.
 Don't worry if there isn't an exact match for your equipment, just pick the closest option, or the appropriate default option.
 You also need to select a white reference.
 The default reference is the Average Spiral Galaxy reference which is suitable for a wide range of astrophotographic scenes, however there is an extensive range of galaxy and star types to choose from.
-The Sun's spectral type is G2(iv) so if you want to balance your image using sunlight as a white reference, you would pick Star, type G2(iv) from the list.
+The Sun's spectral type is G2(v) so if you want to balance your image using sunlight as a white reference, you would pick Star, type G2(v) from the list.

 SPCC then uses the stellar spectra in Gaia DR3 and knowledge of your imaging sensor and filters to compute for each star in the catalogue that matches a star detected in the image by Siril the expected flux in each color channel.
 It then compares this with the actual flux measured in each channel using Siril's photometric capabilities.